-English 120 Core Requirement
+English General Education Requirement

-- 1.Successful completion of English 120 or the equivalent with a grade of C or better in the course is required for graduation from Saint Xavier University.
-Courses not completed with a grade of C or better must be repeated the next semester. - 2.
-Typically transfer credit will be accepted as satisfying the English 120 core requirement only if that credit was earned before the student first attended Saint Xavier University.
-The Language and Literature Department chairperson and the dean of the College of Arts and Sciences must approve any exceptions to this policy. - 3.
-Students are expected to enroll in English 120 (or in English 100, as described above) during their first or second semester at the University and during every following semester until they have met the core requirement.
+- 1.All incoming undergraduate students without acceptable transfer credit in English 101 or 120 will be placed in English their first or second semester at the the University. - 2.All students are required to complete ENGL 120: Rhetoric and Writing.
+Selected students will also enroll in a Writing Lab. - 3.
+Students participating in the University Honors Program enroll in Honor 150: Honors English. - 4.
+Successful completion of English 120 or the equivalent with a grade of C or better in the course is required for graduation from Saint Xavier University.
+Courses not completed with a grade of C or better must be repeated the next semester. - 5.
+Typically transfer credit will be accepted as satisfying the English 120 core requirement only if that credit was earned before the student first attended Saint Xavier University. - 6.Students are expected to enroll in English 120 (or in English 120 and a Writing Lab, as described above) during their first or second semester at the University and during every following semester until they have met the core requirement.
 Failure to satisfy this English 120 requirement during the student's first 60 credit hours or first four semesters at the University may prevent students from registering for future semesters.